conr2286/PocketFT8Xcvr/README.md

 * V1.10 Transmitter works.
 Receiver occasionally decodes FT8 messages.
 See Issue #23 on github.
 * V2.00 A new PCB moves the SI5351 and MCP342x to Wire1 to avoid I2C noise (Issue #23) hampering the SI4735

+# Status
+Feb 24, 2025:  Hardware and current firmware conducts and logs QSOs.
+GUI displays misc annoyances that don't prevent operation.

 # TODO
 Pocket FT8 is a work-in-progress.
 While the V2.00 hardware and firmware will complete QSOs, it lacks features you might find elsewhere.
+* Host USB access to config and log files on SD drive
 * Hashed FT8 callsigns
 * Free text messages (much of the code is present but not integrated)
-* Extensive testing --- I'm hoping PlatformIO will eventually provide some relief with its unit testing support
+* Extensive testing --- I'm hoping PlatformIO will eventually provide some relief with its unit testing support missing in the Arduino IDE
 * FT8 contesting and DXpedition features found in wsjtx
 * Improve the GPS connector and add the PPS trace to PCB